shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 # Requirements for New Route Origin Registry Mechanisms

-This section lists the requirements designed to guide the improvement of current route origin registry mechanisms.
+This section lists the requirements designed to guide the improvement of route origin registry mechanisms.
 These enhancements should prioritize multi-party collaboration to safeguard legitimate MOAS events while effectively filtering out malicious MOAS incidents.

 ## Allowlist Mechanism

 To ensure robust protection for legitimate MOAS events, prefix users should implement an allowlist mechanism as a complementary to the current resource-owner-centric systems.
 This mechanism permits multiple users to be authorized to announce the same prefix concurrently.
 Moreover, users should be able to dynamically join or leave the allowlist based on practical business consideration.

 ## Blocklist Mechanism